- Published on Saturday, 28 November 2009

-|Magarete Lima sells bread to a customer from her bakery|
+|Magarete Lima sells bread from her bakery to a customer.|

-Due to the hard work and perseverance of our Field and Headquarters staff, CEN successfully achieved most of the project’s key objectives.
+Due to the hard work and perseverance of our field and headquarters staff, CEN successfully achieved most of the project’s key objectives.

-|Luciene Souza shows off some of the clothing she made.
+Luciene Sousa dos Santos shows off some of the clothing she made.

-Expand Product Sales by Suruacá Participants — One key challenge experienced by all the participants from Suruacá was the extremely weak market available to them within the community.
+Expand Product Sales by Suruacá Participants — One key challenge experienced by all of the participants from Suruacá was the extremely weak market available to them within the community.
 Prior to his departure, Marcos Abreu began mentoring the Suruacá participants to set up a stand to sell products from their activities in the nearby city of Santarém.
 This activity is very important because it will enable participants to realize additional tangible results from their effort.
 It will also offer them the opportunity to put many of the skills they’ve learned to use.
 We expect to have more details about this activity in our next eNewsletter, scheduled for January 2010.